SEARCH

 What is Deadheading?

-Want to get more flowers and a better-looking garden?
-Deadheading—the select removal of old flowers and their stems—can help.
+Want a better-looking garden summer garden?
+Deadheading—the select removal of old flowers and their stems—can help but it’s not always the best option.

 First, knowing the basic life cycle of a flowering plant will make deadheading easy to understand.